Totally Tooned In

 Totally Tooned In is an American syndicated television animated cartoon compilation series consisting of theatrical cartoons from the animation studios Screen Gems and UPA.
 It was created and executive produced by Rob Word.
 The series was produced by Columbia TriStar International Television (now known as Sony Pictures Television) from 1999 to 2000 and broadcast in several international markets before making its American television debut on Antenna TV on January 8, 2011, where it continued to air until 2015.
 It began airing on MeTV Toons on June 30, 2024.

 Format

-Each episode includes three full-length cartoons from the 1930s to the 1950s, including the 52 theatrically distributed Mr. Magoo cartoons (13 episodes used repeats), and short clips from other cartoons.
+Each episode includes three full-length cartoons from the 1930s to the 1950s, including 52 out of the 53 theatrically distributed Mr. Magoo cartoons (13 episodes used repeats), and short clips from other cartoons.
 The cartoons were remastered from the original 35 mm movie film elements.